-Meganisi is one of the largest and most populated island around Lefkada, with about 1.000 locals.
+Meganisi is one of the largest and most populated islands near Lefkada, with approx 1.000 inhabitants.

 The island is located between Lefkada and Kalamos island, just 1,5 km off the east coast of Lefkada.
-The shape of Meganisi looks interesting: in the north it is stout, but the southern part is long and very narrow.
-The geographical conditions of Meganisi are various, primarily the island are filled with fertile hills and valleys.
-Like other nearby islands, Meganisi is also a pretty green island with millions of mediterranean trees, bushes and vivid flowers.
+The shape of Meganisi looks very interesting: in the north it is stout, but the southern part is long and very narrow.
+The geographical conditions of Meganisi are quite various, because the island has several fertile hills and valleys.
+Such as other islands nearby, Meganisi is also a pretty green island with millions of mediterranean trees, pines and flowers.

 Archeologists found several coins, sculptures and artwork from Neolithic era.
 The island has many conquerors over the centuries, and Meganisi was under Roman, Venetian, Turkish, French and British rule.
 Meganisi finally became a part of the united Greece in the year of 1864.

-One of most interesting stories of Meganisi is related to a submarine, called Papanikolis.
+One of most interesting stories of Meganisi is related to a Greek submarine, called Papanikolis.

-Papanikolis cave is a very popular destination for tourists, many excursion boats arrive here from Nidri during the summer months.
+Papanikolis cave is a very popular destination for visitors, a lot of excursion boats arrive here from Nidri during summer months.
 The cave is one of the largest sea caves not only in Greece, but in Europe also!

 If you sail near the coastline of the island, you will meet other interesting sea caves.
 Papanikolis cave is definitely a large one, but not the only sea cave in Meganisi!